SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 See Damage sectuib for additional information and modiﬁers.

-Medicine Total -- Body Points Recovered -- Current Wound Level
+*Medicine Total: Body Points Recovered: Current Wound Level*

-1 to 5 -- 2 -- None
+* 1 to 5: 2: None

-6 to 10 -- 1D -- Stunned, Unconscious
+* 6 to 10: 1D: Stunned, Unconscious

-11 to 15 -- 2D -- Wounded, Severely Wounded
+* 11 to 15: 2D: Wounded, Severely Wounded

-16 to 20 -- 3D -- Incapacitated
+* 16 to 20: 3D: Incapacitated

-21 to 25 -- 4D -- Mortally Wounded
+* 21 to 25: 4D: Mortally Wounded

-26 to 30 -- 5D -- Dead
+* 26 to 30: 5D: Dead

 Die Code Simpliﬁcation